 Blantyre Project is a unique FREE massive archive for all things related to the former mining town of Blantyre, South Lanarkshire, Scotland.
-Representing the largest Blantyre online collection of stories, news, photographs and local history knowledge, this huge resource is the product of many years work, effort and enthusiasm.
+Representing the largest Blantyre online and offline collection of stories, news, photographs and local history knowledge, this huge resource is the product of many years work, relentless effort and enthusiasm.

 His passion for Blantyre and collecting memorabilia and historical data comes from his late mother, Janet Duncan Veverka (d2009) who was interested in the history of Blantyre.
 Paul has collected stories, news, postcards and photos about Blantyre since 1985, when he was just 14 years old!
-Now in his mid 40’s Paul is an accomplished local history author with 5 Blantyre history books already published to 13 different countries, with several others in the pipeline.
-He often gives history presentations to organisations in Blantyre and has an exhibition planned in the near future.
+Now in his mid 40’s Paul is an accomplished local history author with 7 successful Blantyre history books already published to 13 different countries, with several others in the pipeline coming out in the next year or two.
+His books directly assist the community and are non profit, by his decision.
+He often gives history presentations to organisations in Blantyre and is well known in the town.

 Enjoy.
 Ladies and Gentlemen, the Blantyre Project awaits……